1040 Mailing/Efiling Instructions

 - Fresno, CA 93888-0002 - Residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Illinois, Iowa, Kansas, Minnesota, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Utah, Washington, Wisconsin, Wyoming

-Filing an online with the IRS can be done through their e-file program.
-As with the traditional filing process, it is important to get all you documents in order before proceeding.
+Filing online with the IRS can be done through their e-file program.
+As with the traditional filing process, it is important to get all your documents in order before proceeding.
 As with the electronic filing of the Form 1040 itself, not having to stop, look something up, or find something that is missing saves time.
 You will need your W-2s, 1099s, bank account numbers, receipts etc. Unlike the traditional mail-in means of filing, you will need your last year's Adjusted Gross Income (AGI) or your prior year's self-selected PIN for a signature.

 Next you will need to determine what way you will wish to distribute the finished forms: through a Tax Professional, via your Personal Computer or through the Free File program.
 If a tax preparer is to be used, make sure they are an Electronic Return Originator (ERO), meaning they are accredited to transmit tax return information to the IRS.
 If you wish to use a PC, meaning you purchased software to help prepare your taxes (either from a retailer or off the internet), then you will need to answer the simple questions within the program, and the software will do the rest for you.
 Then the software will prompt the e-file process.
 Have your bank account information on hand.